 You’re dealing with an adult, one who has likely been smoking for several years.
 Around 70 percent of smokers say they want to quit, so odds are your partner may already be thinking about it.

 Many smokers don’t realize the emotional and physical damage their habit has on loved ones.
-In addition to the hazards of second-hand smoke, the price of cigarettes can be exhaustive on a family’s budget.
+In addition to the hazards of secondhand smoke, the price of cigarettes can be exhaustive on a family’s budget.

-Especially on the hard days.
+Being supportive is essential, especially on the hard days.
 Nicotine is a drug, and a nicotine addiction can be emotionally and physically painful, especially as your partner encounters withdrawals and cravings.

 If he or she needs a distraction from a craving, play a game, take a walk, or work in the yard together.
 The point is to find something your partner enjoys to serve as a distraction from the cravings.